 - Disconnect the publisher from the program — if a publisher breaks the rules on a regular basis or was caught violating

-You can disconnect publishers yourself, too, if you have relevant access.
-To get it, contact your account manager.
+You can disconnect publishers yourself (if you have relevant access rights) or with a help of your manager.

 A publisher can be disconnected from the program for the following reasons:

 - Low traffic quality — a publisher has few clicks and actions, low conversion rate, a large percentage of declined orders, etc.;

 - Violation of other program rules — for example, use of clone sites, false or irrelevant coupons;